rethinkdb/rethinkdb-example-flask-backbone-todo/README.md

 ## Marking a task as completed ##

 Marking a task as completed is similar to editing it.
-The updated version with the `done` attribute turned on [replaces](http://www.rethinkdb.com/api/#py:writing_data-replace) the older version:
+The updated object with the `done` attribute changed [replacing](http://www.rethinkdb.com/api/#py:writing_data-replace) the older one:

 ```python
 @app.route("/todos/<string:todo_id>", methods=['PUT'])